 Cards are the most popular payment method globally, offering convenience and widespread acceptance.
-The Solidgate allows developers to easily integrate card payments and cater to this preference, providing a robust, secure, and flexible solution.
+Theallows developers to easily integrate card payments and cater to this preference, providing a robust, secure, and flexible solution.

 Understand how to integrate the payment form into your product. payment form or Guide

 Easily build a safe and simple payment page with our straightforward, step-by-step guide. payment page , the merchant without PCI DSS certification can process payments.

 The charge request, a primary operation, withdraws funds from cardholder accounts and can utilize 3D Secure for verification.
 Successfully completed operations result in funds withdrawal or hold (in case type

 Recurring payment operations differ from charges as they use a previously obtained token instead of cardholder data.
 Some recurring transactions, such as one-click payments, may require 3D Secure verification.
 To facilitate this verification process, the merchant needs to display a bank page (ACS URL) to the user.
 This bank page can be obtained through notifications or from the merchant side.

 - User action: The user initiates a 1-click payment.

 - Token payment: The merchant initiates payment using the secure token tied to the user’s payment information.